Termites Dig Deeper for Food During Cooler Months

 Termites remain active year round – even during the winter.
+However, winter brings some changes in the daily routine of subterranean termite colonies.
 In cooler climates, subterranean termites typically move deeper into the ground during the cold season to access the warmth they need to survive.
+Foraging tunnels may be somewhat deeper for those species that travel near the soil surface, and food sources that are exposed to cold temperatures may be abandoned.
 While subterranean workers will forage closer to their nests during the winter, they will remain active (although likely not quite as active as during warmer months).

 Finding termites in the winter time inside your home is possible.
 Subterranean and drywood termites that have found shelter and food in your home’s foundation and walls will not be as affected by cold outdoor temperatures.